top of page

 Traveler withdrawing Tunisian dinars from an ATM in Tunisia using an international bank card

-Most visitors in Tunisia eventually use ATMs, even if they arrive with some cash already exchanged.
-In larger cities and tourism areas, withdrawing money is usually straightforward.
-The confusion comes less from finding ATMs and more from understanding how withdrawals, fees, limits, and currency rules actually work in practice.
+The confusion comes less from finding an ATM and more from understanding how withdrawals, fees, limits, and currency rules work in practice.

 Quick guide